joegallo/doric/README.md

     |  JavaScript  |              | weak         |
     |--------------+--------------+--------------|

-    ;; column level options include:
+Column level options include:

-    ;;  :align -- :left, :right, :center, defaults to :left ;;  :title -- a string, defaults to your column name, title-cased ;;  :title-align -- defaults to the same as align ;;  :when -- a boolean, allows you to turn columns on and off ;;  :width -- how wide to make the column, defaults to wide enough ;;  :format -- a function to call on the values in the column, pre-output
+* :align - :left, :right, :center, defaults to :left
+* :title - a string, defaults to your column name, title-cased
+* :title-align - like align, and defaults to the same as :align
+* :when - a boolean, allows you to turn columns on and off
+* :width - how wide to make the column, defaults to wide enough
+* :format - a function to call on the values in the column, pre-output

 ## License